tkirnbauer/tkirnbauer/content/home/experience.md

   #   Uncomment (by removing `#`) an option to apply it.
   #   Choose a light or dark text color by setting `text_color_light`.
   #   Any HTML color name or Hex value is valid.

-  # Background color.
+  # Background image.
-  color = "grey3"
+  image = "brookfest2016.jpg"  # Name of image in `static/img/`.
+  image_darken = .3  # Darken the image?
+Range 0-1, 0 is transparent

 # Experiences.
 #   Add/remove as many `[[experience]]` blocks below as you like.